veit/jupyter-tutorial/docs/productive/dvc/init.rst

     In addition, other protocols are supported, which are preceded by the path, including ``ssh:``, ``hdfs:`` and ``https:``.

-Another remote data storage can simply be added, e.g. with:
+Another remote data storage can simply be added, for example with:

 .. code-block:: console